 Mechanical aerators use two primary mechanisms: a drum, which operates through a rotating spiked cylinder, and a cam, featuring a shaft that drives spikes up and down to facilitate deeper soil penetration through plug aeration.
 Many people prefer cam-based models due to their ability to extract substantial plugs and maintain stability, a feature that can be challenging to achieve with most drum-style models.

-There are some that also favour plug aeration, where a plug of soil is removed, over spike aeration, which involves poking holes into the ground, owing to its long-lasting benefits.
+Some also favour plug aeration, where a plug of soil is removed, over spike aeration, which involves poking holes into the ground, owing to its long-lasting benefits.
 However, as is commonly recommended by experienced groundskeepers and lawn care experts, combining both methods is often considered the most effective approach.

 How to Use a Lawn Aerator